MaoYafei/Custom-scripts-for-bonobo-project/README.md

 # Custom-scripts-for-bonobo-project
-This repository contains scripts about ILS analysis.
+This repository contains scripts about ILS analysis in the paper (XXX).

 # General information